minerxb4/hakari-slot-machine-v2/README.md

-oh and the difference between this and the old one is now i added reserve balls  and increased probability mode faster spins does nothing btw
+oh and the difference between this and the old one is now i added reserve balls  and increased probability mode faster spins does nothing btw it just summons an invisible green ball also you have to wait for the effects that show up to dissapear for the probability changes to take effect